Discrimination in Saudi Arabia: Foreign workers

 In 2019, Saudi Arabia reportedly asked the WWE to remove Sami Zayn from the super showdown event that is taking place in Saudi Arabia due to his Syrian ethnicity.

+In 2025, Amnesty International uncovered that migrant workers building Riyadh's new metro system had "endured a decade of exploitation with insufficient government protection."
+Workers were left working long hours for "low and discriminatory pay" under the Saudi Arabian heat.
+Hundreds were unpaid for months, while some for nearly a year, with no social benefits to pay for basic livelihood needs such as food.
+When some protested and shared their situation on social media, the Saudi government detained 11 workers for approximately 48 hours in September according to a trade union.

+Kenyan women hired as domestic workers report abusive conditions resulting in labour and human trafficking involving unpaid wages, physical and sexual assault, and excessive working hours.

 Tribal-based

 Intra-tribal

 In the Arabian peninsula generally the tribe (qabila) refers not only to a blood relation but also to a social status.
 Tribal (qabili or asil) people assign themselves into inferior and superior tribes that assume purity in blood and root (asl).
 This form of discrimination has roots in the vicious tribal wars and conflicts which predated Saudi Arabia and Islam.

 Matrimony between individuals of qabila and khadiri stock, and between individuals of superior and inferior tribes, is frowned upon.
 This is because qabili status itself depends on purity of paternal lineage.
 Children of mixed marriages would carry mixed blood which would reflect on the position of the tribe as a whole.

 Favoritism of one's own tribe to others in many matters, including those in which it is prohibited to do so such as in governmental affairs, is common.